MultiStream YOLOv8S Object Detection#

 from threading import Thread

-# Stream-related containers
+# Stream-related containers and initialization

 self.streams = []